• Skip to main content

 • Using a knife or your fingers, carefully slice a date lengthways to open and remove the pit.
 Making sure not to cut all the way through the other side .

-• Close the date and dip into the melted chocolate using your fingers or a fork.
-Make sure the are fully coated and allow the excess chocolate to drip off then place on a tray with parchment paper.
+• Close the date and dip into the melted chocolate using your fingers, toothpick or a fork.
+Make sure the are fully coated and allow the excess chocolate to drip off then place on a tray with parchment paper

-• Sprinkle with crushed peanuts or flakey salt then freeze for 20-30 minutes to allow the chocolate to set.
-You can then enjoy your Chocolate Dates!
+• Sprinkle with crushed nuts and flakey salt then freeze for 20-30 minutes to allow the chocolate to set.
+Enjoy your Chocolate Dates!

 Nutrition